Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Abstract

 \section{Abstract}

-Automated synthesis of provably correct controllers for cyber-physical systems is crucial for deploying these systems in safety-critical scenarios.
-However, their hybrid features and stochastic or unknown behaviours make this synthesis problem challenging.
-In this paper, we propose a method for synthesizing controllers for Markov jump linear systems (MJLSs), a particular class of cyber-physical systems, that certifiably satisfy a requirement expressed as a specification in probabilistic computation tree logic (PCTL).
-An MJLS consists of a finite set of linear dynamics with unknown additive disturbances, where jumps between these modes are governed by a Markov decision process (MDP).
-We consider both the case where the transition function of this MDP is given by probability intervals or where it is completely unknown.
-Our approach is based on generating a finite-state abstraction which captures both the discrete and the continuous behaviour of the original system.
-We formalise such abstraction as an interval Markov decision process (iMDP): intervals of transition probabilities are computed using sampling techniques from the so-called ``scenario approach'', resulting in a probabilistically sound approximation of the MJLS.
-This iMDP abstracts both the jump dynamics between modes, as well as the continuous dynamics within the modes.
-To demonstrate the efficacy of our technique, we apply our method to multiple realistic benchmark problems, in particular, temperature control, and aerial vehicle delivery problems.
+Automated synthesis of provably correct controllers for cyber-physical systems is crucial for deployment in safety-critical scenarios.
+However, hybrid features and stochastic or unknown behaviours make this problem challenging.
+We propose a method for synthesising controllers for Markov jump linear systems (MJLSs), a class of discrete-time models for cyber-physical systems, so that they certifiably satisfy probabilistic computation tree logic (PCTL) formulae.
+An MJLS consists of a finite set of stochastic linear dynamics and discrete jumps between these dynamics that are governed by a Markov decision process (MDP).
+We consider the cases where the transition probabilities of this MDP are either known up to an interval or completely unknown.
+Our approach is based on a finite-state abstraction that captures both the discrete (mode-jumping) and continuous (stochastic linear) behaviour of the MJLS.
+We formalise this abstraction as an interval MDP (iMDP) for which we compute intervals of transition probabilities using sampling techniques from the so-called `scenario approach', resulting in a probabilistically sound approximation.
+We apply our method to multiple realistic benchmark problems, in particular, a temperature control and an aerial vehicle delivery problem. \keywords{Markov Jump Linear Systems \and Stochastic Models \and Uncertain Models \and Robust Control Synthesis \and Temporal logic \and Safety Guarantees}